Skip to main content

 Let me bring that old fashion feel to your kitchen.

 Growing up as a kid I use to see these beautiful towels with crocheted tops in just about every kitchen I went into as a kid.
 They have long been forgotten in the past and I want to bring that old fashion feel back to your kitchen.
-I cut the towels in half and crochet each side for $2.00 each side, or 2 for $5.00.
-You can mix and match any way you want, if you provide the towels I'll crochet each side for $2.00 each side.
+I cut the towels in half and crochet each half.
+You can mix and match any way you want, you can even bring me the towels that you want me to use.

 Towels pictured are for advertisement only, to see what I have on hand you can contact me through my Facebook page TKG Creations.